clipperhouse/uax29.net/uax29/README.md

 The tokenizer is implemented as a `ref struct`, so you should see zero allocations for static text such as `byte[]` or `string`/`char`.

-Calling `GetWords` et al returns a lazy enumerator, and will not allocate per-token.
+Calling `Split.Words` returns a lazy enumerator, and will not allocate per-token.
 There are `ToList` and `ToArray` methods for convenience, which will allocate.

 For `Stream` or `TextReader`/`StreamReader`, a buffer needs to be allocated behind the scenes.
 You can specify the size when calling `GetWords`.
 You can also optionally pass your own `byte[]` or `char[]` to do your own allocation, perhaps with [ArrayPool](https://learn.microsoft.com/en-us/dotnet/api/system.buffers.arraypool-1).
 Or, you can re-use the buffer by calling `SetStream` on an existing tokenizer, which will avoid re-allocation.

 ### Options

-Pass `Options.OmitWhitespace` if you would like whitespace-only tokens not to be returned.
+Pass `Options.OmitWhitespace` if you would like whitespace-only tokens not to be returned (for words only).

 ### Invalid inputs